China bird flu death toll rises to 22

 "Investigations into the possible sources of infection and reservoirs of the virus are ongoing," the World Health Organization said on Monday.
 "Until the source of infection has been identified, it is expected that there will be further cases of human infection with the virus in China.

-The WHO's China representative, Michael O'Leary, issued data on Friday showing that half of the patients analysed had no known contact with poultry, but he said it appeared human-to-human transmission was rare.
+The WHO's China representative, Michael O'Leary, issued data on Friday showing that half of the patients analyzed had no known contact with poultry, but he said it appeared human-to-human transmission was rare.